Offerte aanvragen

 The silent red switch is a linear switch that you can press with equal pressure, without any counter-pressure.
 Unique to this switch, as the name suggests, is that it is virtually silent.
 This makes the keyboard one of the quietest mechanical keyboards we have ever heard.

-The brown switch is also silent but provides a small amount of counter-pressure when the key is pressed.
-This is useful, for example, when you type a lot (blindly).
+The brown switch is also silent, but provides a small amount of tactile feedback during the key press.
+This is useful, for example, when you have to type a lot (touch typing).
 You can then clearly feel when a key has been pressed far enough to be registered.

 The blue switch feels the same as the brown switch.
-However, it produces a loud click when pressed.
+However, it produces a loud click at the moment of pressing.
 Some people find this sound pleasant and therefore prefer a blue switch.
-There are also people (often colleagues of the user) who find this sound extremely irritating.
-We therefore advise you to only choose a blue switch if you are not bothering anyone with it.
+There are also people (often colleagues of the user) who find this sound extremely annoying.
+We therefore recommend choosing a blue switch only if you are not bothering anyone with it.

 Pros and cons

-• Brief manual relative to the keyboard's capabilities
+- Concise manual compared to the keyboard's capabilities

 Brief specifications